-$^{\rm 1}$ The term "Corning" used in this Statement refers collectively to Corning Incorporated and its subsidiaries, including Corning Limited.
+1 The term "Corning" used in this Statement refers collectively to Corning Incorporated and its subsidiaries, including Corning Limited.

-Suppliers shall not use forced, bonded or indentured labor or involuntary prison labor.
-All work will be voluntary, and workers should be free to leave upon reasonable notice.
+Suppliers shall not use forced, bonded (including debt bondage) or indentured labor or involuntary prison labor.
+All work will be voluntary, and workers should be free to leave work or terminate employment upon reasonable notice.
 Prohibited actions include transporting, harboring, recruiting, transferring or receiving persons by means of threat, force, coercion, abduction or fraud for labor or services.